Legislative relations

 Prenatal - 25 services

-- Children's Long-Term Inpatient Program (CLIP)
+- Children's Long Term Inpatient Program (CLIP)

-- Collegiate Recovery Support network
+- Collegiate Recovery Support Project

 - Family Initiated Treatment (FIT)